whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/5-highest-quality-pages.md

 ![high+narrow quality][h+n]

 The MC of this video page is an episode of Saturday Night Live on the TV network's official website, making it highly authoritative and trustworthy.
+The episode represents high quality and original content created by a TV show that has won numerous awards.
 Below the main video, there are many other videos that users may be interested in.

 </div>
 </div>